Jacques Dutronc

 Dutronc played guitar in the rock group El Toro et les Cyclones.
 He wrote successful songs for singer Françoise Hardy in the 1960s before moving on to pursue a successful solo career.
 His music incorporated traditional French pop and French rock as well as styles such as psychedelic and garage rock.
-He was also very important in the Yéyé music movement and has been a longtime songwriting collaborator with Jacques Lanzmann.
+He was also very important in the yéyé music movement and has been a longtime songwriting collaborator with Jacques Lanzmann.
 According to AllMusic, Dutronc is "one of the most popular performers in the French-speaking world", although he "remains little known in English speaking territories" aside from a cult following in the UK.

-He later branched out into film acting, starting in 1973.
-He earned a César Award for Best Actor for the leading role in Van Gogh, which was directed by Maurice Pialat.
-He married Hardy in 1981 and together they have a son, guitarist Thomas Dutronc (born 1973); the couple separated in 1988.
+Dutronc later branched out into film acting, starting in 1973.
+He earned a César Award for Best Actor for the leading role in Van Gogh (1991), which was directed by Maurice Pialat.
+He married Hardy in 1981 and together they have a son, guitarist Thomas Dutronc (born 1973); the couple separated in 1988, but never divorced.